The form cannot be sent because it has not yet been completed (correctly).

 Offshore containers come in many shapes and sizes.
-Although the applications are many, there are three main categories that all offshore containers fit into: cargo containers, basket containers and service containers.
+Although the applications are many, there are three main categories that fit all offshore containers: cargo containers, basket containers and service containers.
 Below is a bit more information about each of these unique designations:

 Cargo or Freight Containers

-These types of offshore containers serve the same purpose as standard shipping containers, storing away items safely and securely for transport to and from offshore facilities as well as for safekeeping on location.
+These types of offshore containers serve the same purpose as standard shipping containers, break away items safely and securely for transport to and from offshore facilities as well as for safekeeping on location.

 There are numerous types of cargo containers, but a few are particularly common: